To Schedule an Appointment, Call Us Toll Free At 1.877.526.3457. Or, Send Us an E-mail for a Prompt Response.

 It is important to keep receipts, bank statements, and maintain an expense record for at least two years as verification of expenditures.
 You, as representative Social Security Payee, should be able to provide SSA with an explanation of any expenditure and how it relates to the child’s disability.

-If you’d like to know more about this subject, or if you’d like a free consultation from our Social Security Disability Attorney Virginia, call us today.
-Our toll-free number is 1-877-526-3457.
-If you can’t talk now, fill out this form, and we will call you at a better time.
+If you’d like to know more about this subject, or if you’d like a free consultation from our Social Security Disability attorneys , call us today.
+Fill out this form, and we will call you as soon as possible.

 Jan Dils, Attorneys at Law